 If you have just started to make your own clothes but would like to learn new techniques, this course is for you.
-Ana, from CocoWawa Crafts, will guide you through all the steps to create Plum, a super comfy dress, perfect for the Summer months.
-During this intensive summer course, you will learn how to sew a button placket and buttonholes, how to create gathers for the skirt of the dress, sew inseam pockets or a flat sleeve and even add a cute ruffle.
+Ana, from CocoWawa Crafts, will guide you through all the steps to create Plum, a super comfy dress, perfect for different seasons, depending on the styling.
+During this course, you will learn how to sew a button placket and buttonholes, how to create gathers for the skirt of the dress, sew inseam pockets or a flat sleeve and even add a cute ruffle.
 The neckline is finished with bias binding for a more professional look.
 At the same time, Ana will give you lots of tips on how to choose the size that is right for you, how to cut your fabric, make your seams look neat and more.
 At the end of the course, you will take the pattern pieces with you so that you can make the dress again as well as the booklet with the instructions.

 Topics to cover: